Airlectric/Web_Development/README.md

-# Web_Development
-Website of a 3D CAD model project

 # Passenger Drone 3D CAD Model Website

 This repository contains the code for a website showcasing a 3D CAD model of a passenger drone.
 The website is built using both Vanilla JavaScript and jQuery, providing two separate versions of the site.